DanySK/course-laboratory-of-software-systems/README.md

 4. **Project discussion**
     * The project will be discussed during an oral exam
     * The oral exam will be organized as follows:
-        * Students must show their project in a 5 to 15 minutes long presentation (eventually using slides or other material)
+        * Students must show their project in a 5 minutes per student (maximum 15 minutes) long presentation (possibly using slides or other material)
         * The contribution of each team member must emerge from the presentation
         * After the presentation, teachers can ask questions to students related to the proposed project, considering the presentation, the project report and the developed code